unrealwork/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

     ![](./images/route53-alert.png)

-5. Once you have configured the new health check and alarm, the email address you indicated will be sent a confirmation email.
-The health check will not be executed until you confirm the new alert.
-Once the health check begins to execute, be sure that the monitored site is showing 100% health under the **Monitoring** tab.
+5. Once you configure the new health check and alarm, the email address you indicated receives a confirmation email from AWS.
+Route53 does not execute the health check until you confirm the email address.
+Once the health check executes, be sure that the monitored site shows 100% health under the **Monitoring** tab.

     ![](./images/route53-githup-api.png)